READING TIME: 6 MINUTES

 If smoke alarm is detected, then send my phone a notification.

-Audio detectors don’t detect smoke, however they pick up different frequencies based on whether or not it detects smoke or CO2.
+Audio detectors don’t detect smoke, however they pick up sound frequencies based on whether or not it detects smoke or CO2.
+A CO2 frequency has a different ID than smoke.
+I’m not entirely sure if CO2 detection works with the ecolink in HA, so I’m just

 To Create the Automation: